 An authentic connection with the land is made when we look to nature to provide for our basic needs.
 It is this world view that helped us to come up with our company's vision, "Living in harmony with the natural world."

-Dënesųłiné – pronounced: Den-nay-soot-lin-ay - Chipewyan language
+Dënesųłiné – pronounced: Den-nay-soot-lin-ay - formerly known as the Chipewyan language

 detł'ogh nedhël – pronounced: ah-raw nay-thawl – fur warmth